TrialAndErrror/TnEOS/INSTALL.md

 - Install `rsync` (for file management)
 - Launch the main installer

+The main installer will:
+- Install `yay` (AUR helper) if not already installed
+- Install your selected packages using yay (supports both official repos and AUR)
+- Configure Home Manager for dotfile management

 ### Step 4: Follow the Interactive Prompts

 The installer will guide you through: